manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

 The view-change protocol works as follows.
 If a replica does not receive a notify from the primary for a sufficient amount of time, it sends a "blame" message to all replicas.
 Any replica, on receiving "blame" messages from $f+1$ distinct replicas will quit view and forward this message to all other replicas.
 After quitting the view, the replicas wait for some time ($2\Delta$ time) to receive any notifications from the commit of a non-faulty replica (we will explain the magic $2\Delta$ number soon).
-After that, it enters the new view, notifies the new primary of its (highest-cmd, highest-view) through a status message, notifies client libraries of the primary change, and then transitions to the steady state.
-The new primary, on receiving a status from $f+1$ distinct replicas, picks a cmd with the highest-view and proposes it to all replicas.
+After that, it enters the new view, notifies the new primary of its my-cmd value through a status message, notifies client libraries of the primary change, and then transitions to the steady state.
+The new primary, on receiving a status from $f+1$ distinct replicas, picks a cmd with the highest-view and notifies it to all replicas.
 It then transitions to the steady state.

 We begin the proof by observing that view changing of non-faulty replicas are at most $\Delta$ apart:

-**Cliam 2:** *If a non-faulty replica quits view (or enters the next view) at time $t$, all non-faulty replicas quit view (or enter the next view) by time $< t+\Delta$.*
+**Claim 3:** *If a non-faulty replica quits view (or enters the next view) at time $t$, all non-faulty replicas quit view (or enter the next view) by time $< t+\Delta$.*

 *Proof:* This is simply because of the forwarding of the "quit view" message, which arrives within $\Delta$ time.

 We are now ready for the key safety claim:

-**Commit-Notify Safety:** *If a non-faulty replica $r$ commits cmd in view $v$, then for any non-faulty replicas $r'$, for any view $v'>v$ we have that its $(highest-cmd, highest-view)$ is such that $highest-cmd==cmd$ and $highest-view \geq v$M.*
+**Commit-Notify Safety:** *If a non-faulty replica $r$ commits cmd in view $v$, then for any non-faulty replicas $r'$, for any view $v'>v$ we have that its $(highest-cmd, highest-view)$ is such that $highest-cmd == cmd$ and $highest-view \geq v$.*

-*Proof:* Since $r$ is non-faulty if will sends a notify message to all replicas.
-If $r'$ is active or passive in view $v$, then it will send a notify and update its (highest-cmd, highest-view).
-Why $2\Delta$: note that $r'$ must leave the view at most $\Delta$ time before $r$ commits (because otherwise $r$ would have become inactive) - but since $r'$ waits $2\Delta$ then it must hear $r$ notify before moving to view $v+1$.

-We have shown that all non-faulty parties entering view $v+1$ have desired property.
+*Proof:* We will show this in two parts.
+First, we will show that at the end of view $v$, all non-faulty replicas $r'$ will have $my-cmd == cmd$.
+Then, we will show that for any view $v'>v$ we have that its $(highest-cmd, highest-view)$ is such that $highest-cmd == cmd$ and $highest-view \geq v$.*

+Since $r$ is non-faulty it will send a notify message to all replicas.
+If $r$ commits at time $t$, then observe that all other non-faulty replicas must have been in view $v$ until time $t-\Delta$.
+Otherwise, by Claim 3, $r$ would have quit view by time $t$ and not committed cmd (since active == false).
+This also implies that no honest replica enters the next view before time $t+\Delta$ (due to the $2\Delta$ wait during view-change).
+This time suffices for all non-faulty replicas to receive $r$'s notification.
+Moreover, due to Claim 1, there can be no other value that can be notified, all non-faulty replicas must store $my-cmd == cmd$ and send that in their status message.

+Since the new primary in the next view waits for a status message from $f+1$ replicas, at least one of them will be from a non-faulty replica.
+Since other non-faulty replicas cannot have a my-cmd with a view $> v$, the primary of view $v+1$ cannot propose a value other than $cmd$.
 We can now continue by induction on the views: since the primary must wait for $n-f$ responses, then it must hear from at least one non-faulty party and since it chooses the highest view, it must choose the value cmd.

 # POST TWO: Multi-Shot Commit-Notify